Examinations

 Which exams have been cancelled or postponed?

-Will you provide additional learning resources to help me prepare for the Divisional Clinical Examination, since my hospital-based teaching sessions are disrupted?
+Will you provide additional learning resources to help me prepare for the DCE, since my hospital-based teaching sessions are disrupted?

 The College Learning Series and other learning resources are available on our Online Learning Resources hub.
 Use these as part of your exam preparation.

-I've heard there won’t be enough Divisional Clinical Exam places for all candidates in 2021 and there will be a ballot for places 2021.
+I've heard there won’t be enough DCE places for all candidates in 2021 and there will be a ballot for places 2021.
 Is this true?

 There will not be a ballot for places.
 We plan for all eligible candidates to be able to sit the DCE in 2021.

-How does postponing exams impact the 2021 Divisional Written Examination and rollout of computer-based testing?
+How does postponing exams impact the 2021 DWE and rollout of computer-based testing?

-There are currently no impacts on the Divisional Written Exam or the announced re-introduction of computer-based testing.
-We are developing contingency plans for the DWE should social distancing and other COVID-19 restrictions still be in place in February 2021.
+There are currently no impacts on the DWE or the announced re-introduction of computer-based testing.
+We developed plans for the DWE to meet social distancing and other COVID-19 restrictions.

-If you’ve decided to remain in Basic Training for the next clinical year you can choose to sit the exam later in 2021 with the 2021 cohort.
+If you decided to remain in BT for the next clinical year, you can choose to sit the exam later in 2021 with the 2021 cohort.
 If you’ve applied for or already entered pAT, you will need to sit the exam in late 2020/early 2021.

-What happens if a patient doesn’t show up or the video conferencing software doesn’t work during the Long Cases?
+What happens if a patient doesn’t show up or the video conference or teleconference software doesn’t work during the Long Cases?

-We’re finalising the arrangements for the Long Cases with the Clinical Examination Committees, including backup plans in case there are technology issues.
+See more about the backup plans for technology issues during the DCE.
 If patients don’t pick up a call, reserve patients will be available like in previous DCEs.

 Why has the DCE format changed?